Hydrocarbure-H/courses/Cours/M2/Certification/Cours.md

 ### 1. Elements of Information Security

-- **Confidentiality**: Ensures that only authorized parties can access data.
+- Confidentiality: Ensures that only authorized parties can access data.
-- **Integrity**: Guarantees that information is accurate and unaltered.
+- Integrity: Guarantees that information is accurate and unaltered.
-- **Availability**: Ensures data and systems are accessible when needed.
+- Availability: Ensures data and systems are accessible when needed.
-- **Authenticity**: Verifies the genuineness of users and data.
+- Authenticity: Verifies the genuineness of users and data.
-- **Non-Repudiation**: Prevents parties from denying their actions or communications.
+- Non-Repudiation: Prevents parties from denying their actions or communications.

 ------

 ### 2. Tactics, Techniques, and Procedures (TTPs)

-- **Definition**: TTPs refer to the patterns of activities or methods associated with a specific threat actor or group, detailing how they plan and execute an attack.
+- Definition: TTPs refer to the patterns of activities or methods associated with a specific threat actor or group, detailing how they plan and execute an attack.

 ------